Ruby Stacey

 Ruby Stacey (born 10 March 2005) is a British artistic gymnast and national team member.
-She represented Great Britain at the 2021 World Artistic Gymnastics Championships in Kitakyushu, Japan, placing 15th in the all-around.
-She is the 2024 silver medallist on uneven bars at British Championships.
+She represented Great Britain at the 2021 World Artistic Gymnastics Championships and 2025 European Championships as well as England at the 2026 Commonwealth Games.

 Junior gymnastics career

 Espoir - 2018

 At her first British Championships, Stacey won gold on bars, silver in the all-around and bronze on vault.

 She was selected to represented Great Britain at the 2018 Olympic Hopes Cup, alongside Halle Hilton, Alia Leat, Mia Scott and Amelia Thomas.
 The team placed second, with Stacey winning gold on bars and bronze on floor.

 Junior - 2019

 Stacey was named as a reserve for the 2019 Junior World Championships.

 Senior gymnastics career

 2021

 Stacey was selected for the 2021 World Championships, alongside Georgia-Mae Fenton and Becky Downie.
 It was her first major championships.
 She qualified for the all-around final, where she placed 15th.

 At the British Championships, she won gold on uneven bars and bronze in the all-around.